 Ecology Building Society is known for its mortgages on eco-friendly new builds and renovation projects.
 So what it takes in deposits from savers, is used to lend to making Britain’s housing stock more energy efficient.

-Ecology has a Good Egg mark from Good With Money, awarded only to companies that make a positive impact in the world.
+In 2020, Ecology lent £39.3 million to support 230 sustainable properties and projects.
+It also boasts a Good Egg mark from Good With Money, which are awarded only to companies that make a positive impact in the world.

-– The same deposits for one year in the 33-day notice Cash ISA would give interest of £2.93
+– And the same deposit for one year in the Online Cash ISA would give interest of £2 (£1,002)

 Why is it ethical?

-- 33-day notice ethical cash ISA paying 1.07 per cent AER a year
+- 33-day notice savings account paying 0.35 per cent AER a year

 Why is it ethical?